 This arises because the ovaries are waxing and waning in production of hormones, meaning estrogen and progesterone levels are constantly fluctuating until the ovaries are no longer the primary site of hormone production.
 Levels will eventually level out postmenopausally, but will be lower in comparison to the premenopausal years.

 A number of therapies are available to improve mood changes due to hormonal imbalances.
-One of these includes Neurotransmitter Testing to determine levels of serotonin, dopamine, norepinephrine and other brain chemicals that influence mood.
+One of these includes Neurotransmitter Testing to determine levels of serotonin, dopamine, norepinephrine, and other brain chemicals that influence mood.
 Once the levels have been determined appropriate recommendations using botanicals and other supplements can be used to create the appropriate balance.

-Other Naturopathic Therapies can include botanicals such as Vitex, Cimicifuga, Dandelion Root, B Vitamins, Fish Oils, Flax seeds, Exercise.
+Other Naturopathic Therapies can include botanicals such as Vitex, Cimicifuga, Dandelion Root, B Vitamins, Fish Oils, Flax seeds, and Exercise.
 Acupuncture and Colorpuncture have been found to improve symptom picture.

-PMS, postpartum depression and menopausal associated mood changes will improve once hormones begin to stabilize.
-It is important to understand in addition to ones hormone levels, mood may be influenced by genetic history and environment.
+PMS, postpartum depression, and menopausal-associated mood changes will improve once hormones begin to stabilize.
+It is important to understand in addition to one’s hormone levels, mood may be influenced by genetic history and environment.
 There can be several factors that play a role in mood.
 All of these need to be taken into account to balance mood and hormones.